Daniel Nardicio: Nightlife promoter and Dlist

 In 2002, Nardicio opened the now notorious Slide Bar on the Bowery, making it into one of NYC's top ten gay destinations (according to The Village Voices "Best Of" Issue, 2004).

 At this time, he worked on various social media sites, including originating what would eventually become Dlist.com (from "Daniel's List", his original promotional email list), which at its peak was ranked the 6000th most popular site on the web.
 Nardicio created a weekly podcast called Dlist Radio that now has approximately 40,000 downloads on iTunes.
 In 2005, the podcast was voted as "Best Party Posing as An Internet Radio Show" by The Village Voices "Best Of" issue in 2008, and was tied with Kathy Griffin's Dlist TV show downloads for listeners.

-Nearly a decade of substantial media work (including radio, Dlist.com, online TV, social networking, and parties) has led to Nardicio being best known as one of New York City's most well-known party promoters and nightlife fixtures.
+A decade of media work (including radio, Dlist.com, online TV, social networking, and parties) has led to Nardicio being best known as one of New York City's nightlife fixtures.
 He is personally responsible for producing nearly 1000 events, including The Saint at Large, Peaches, Sandra Bernhard in Concert, and his longtime collaboration of events with punk singer Nina Hagen.
 Noize Magazine said about his events: "You haven’t done New York Nightlife until you’ve done Nardicio".
 He has thrown some of NYC's most talked about and scandalous events, such as his Night at The Playgirl Mansion parties and his notorious Tigerbeat the Slide.
 The nature of these parties has earned him the monikers "The Gay Hugh Hefner" by gay media source Next Magazine, and "Sleaze Impresario" by New York Magazine.

 He is credited with introducing international comic sensation Pam Ann to the United States.
 His Road Trip reality show pilot with Bianca Del Rio was an internet sensation in 2005 but was passed on by Logo TV as they "weren't interested in drag."

 In the summer of 2012, he began his "Icon Series" with Liza Minnelli, who performed with actor and singer Alan Cumming on Fire Island, in the first ever pairing of the two Tony Award winners and stars of Cabaret.
 Since then, he has paired Carol Channing with cabaret singer Justin Vivian Bond and has extensively produced in New York City with such personalities as Joan Collins, John Waters, Chita Rivera, Margaret Cho, Peaches, Bridget Everett, Pam Ann, Christine Ebersole, Dina Martina and the New York Boylesque Festival.
 In February 2016, Nardicio brought Tony winner Alan Cumming to Carnegie Hall in "Alan Cumming Sings Sappy Songs With Friends."
 He followed this performance by bringing Chita Rivera's Carnegie Hall debut Nowadays to the stage in November 2017.